vicious-widgets/vicious/README.md

 ## Usage

-When provided by an operating system package, or installed from source into the Lua library path Vicious can be used as a regular Lua library, to be used stand-alone or to feed widgets of any window manager (e.g. Ion, WMII).
+When provided by an operating system package, or installed from source into the Lua library path Vicious, can be used as a regular Lua library, to be used stand-alone or to feed widgets of any window manager (e.g. Ion, WMII).
 It is compatible with Lua version 5.1 and above.